Is the UK desperate for Overseas trained Doctors?

 Fear not!
 You’ll be happy to hear that the statistics prove otherwise.
 The National Health Service (NHS) heavily depends on recruiting overseas-trained doctors, nurses and healthcare professionals from abroad.
 The NHS depends so heavily on hiring international staff that the NHS couldn’t cope without them.

 As of October 2019, the General Medical Council data shows that 34.3% of doctors with a license to practice in the UK obtained their primary medical qualification overseas.

 In plain words, 1 in 3 doctors practising in the UK received their qualification from overseas medical universities.
-It is vital for the NHS to have access to graduates who studied medicine overseas.
+The NHS needs to have access to graduates who studied medicine overseas.
 In the British Medical Association’s (BMA) own words:

 “Overseas trained doctors have for many years made a valuable and important contribution to the NHS, especially in key services where there has been a historic shortage of UK trained doctors.
 Without the support of these doctors, many NHS services would struggle to provide effective care to their patients”.

-This fact alone should put your heart at rest once you begin considering the idea of studying medicine abroad.
+This fact alone should put your heart at rest once you consider studying medicine abroad.

 At the end of the day, it’s about how much work you put in.
-Whether you study medicine at Cambridge University or an overseas medical school; everyone is going to have to sit the UK Medical Licensing Assessment (UKMLA) exam by 2023.
+Whether you study medicine at Cambridge University or an overseas medical school, everyone will have to sit the UK Medical Licensing Assessment (UKMLA) exam by 2023.
 This exam won’t discriminate between which medical school you went to; it will only discriminate how much medical knowledge you have from the amount of hard work you have put in.